Orwell Astronomical Society (Ipswich)

 Theme: Moon and Jupiter.

 We held our 2013 Open Weekend on Friday-Saturday, 22-23 November.
 The sky on Friday was mostly clear, which was good for the telescopes on the field and Belvedere.
 Saturday evening was initially cloudy so no telescopes were set up in the field.
-However, gaps in the clouds appeared and grew as the evening wore on revealing, towards the close, fine views of the Pleiades, Hyades, Orion Nebula, Jupiter and much more.
+However, gaps in the clouds appeared and grew as the evening wore on.
+We therefore set up telescopes and obtained, towards the end of the evening, fine views of the Pleiades, Hyades, Orion Nebula, Jupiter and much more.

 Over the two evenings there were 118 visitors, comprising 84 adults and 34 concessions.
 There was much positive feedback from people as they were leaving.